rahul-s83/Discussions-Demo/README.md

 # Discussions-Demo
-This is demo for creating enngaging discussions for recruitment and talent engagement
+This is demo for creating engaging discussions for recruitment and talent engagement